varrg/tram/README.md

 Filenames are stripped of leading and trailing space, and trailing dot.
 This is also applied everytime the file is renamed.

-By default, existing files are not overwritten but applied a renaming scheme until a collision is avoided.
+By default, existing files are not overwritten but applied a renaming scheme instead.

 **[rename](#rename)** default: `null`